 Manage Synchronisation Conflicts

-The ownCloud desktop client uploads local changes and downloads remote changes.
-When a file has changed on the local and on the remote side between synchronization runs, the client will be unable to resolve the situation on its own.
+The ownCloud Desktop App uploads local changes and downloads remote changes.
+When a file has changed on the local and on the remote side between synchronization runs, the Desktop App will be unable to resolve the situation on its own.
 It will create a conflict file with the local version, downloads the remote version and notifies the user that a conflict occurred which needs attention.

 Imagine there is a file called